VIBTOBIlab/DecoNFlow/docs/usage.md

 Specify the path to a specific config file (this is a core Nextflow command).
 See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.

 ## DMR selection arguments
+> **NOTE** Whatever DMR selection tool is chosen, the pipeline will filter out from the coverage files all those CpGs not mapping to chromosomes ((chr)1-22/X/Y/M/MT).
+Thus, all those CpGs located in unplaced or unlocalized genomic sequences (e.g. chr1_gl000192_random, chrUn_gl000215, etc) will be filtered out.

 ### `--DMRselection`
 Choose one of the following: 'limma', 'DSS', 'wgbstools'.
 If using 'limma' DMR selection, a region file must be specified using the flag `--regions` (read below).